discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 It is well known that men tend to be biased against woman in many settings (and also women can be biased against women, but less).
-This is one of the reasons why it is now common to have rules enforcing that every committee should have at least some quota of women.
+This is one of the reasons why it is now common to have rules enforcing that every committee should have some quota of women.
-What was surprising to me is that men can be *more* biased against women when there is a woman in the committee, which then implies that the committee as a whole is more biased.
+It has been established that men can be *more* biased against women when there is a woman in the committee, which then implies that the committee as a whole is more biased.
 The reason would be that, when a woman is present, men tend to be less